kubernetes/community/contributors/design-proposals/raw-block-pv.md

 ## UC2:

 DESCRIPTION:

-A user uses a container on virtual machine on hypervisor such as KVM, VMware and wishes to use raw block device for databases such as MariaDB.
+* A user uses a raw block device for database applications such as MariaDB.
+* User creates a persistent volume claim with "volumeMode: Block" option to bind pre-created iSCSI PV.

 WORKFLOW: